Which famous singers have had singing lessons?

 3. Luciano Pavarotti

-Beyonce is relatively well known to have had extensive voice coaching and undergone extreme vocal training regimens from a young age.
-David Lee Brewer trained her for at least 11 years of her early life (allegedly living with the family for some of that time), and another voice coach Tom McKinney has also been associated with Beyonce.
+Beyoncé is widely known to have undergone intense vocal training from a young age.
+Voice coach David Lee Brewer reportedly worked with her for 11 years (sometimes even living with the family).
+Another coach, Tom McKinney, is also associated with her vocal development.

 Learn More: Related Articles